intelagense/rwxrob/log/2021/01/22/README.md

+## Friday, January 22, 2021, 11:37:02AM EST <1611333422>

+People who name their repose dumb shit like "Twitch-IRC-Bot" should be roundly chastened for their lack of good decision making.

 ## Friday, January 22, 2021, 10:41:41AM EST <1611330101>

 Looking back at all the initiatives I've attempted over the years I